Realized volatility and parametric estimation of Heston SDEs: Effective Speed of Convergence of realized volatilities to true volatilities

-Therefore our simulations indicate that for $q=2$ and $q=4 $ convergence speeds $||Y_t^\eps - V_t||_q \sim \sqrt{\eps}$ can be achieved for fixed $t$ when the realized volatility $Y_t^\eps$ is computed with partition sizes $J(\eps) \sim \eps^{-1}$.
-This also implies that for the partition size $J(\eps) \sim \eps^{-1}$ lagged covariances of realized volatilities should converge to true lagged covariances at $L^2$-speeds $\sim \sqrt{\eps}$.
-Therefore in further numerical simulations below, we will systematically use the pragmatic sub-sampling scheme
+Our simulations indicate that for $q=2$ and $q=4 $ convergence speeds $\| Y_t^\eps - V_t \|_q \sim \sqrt{\eps}$ can be achieved for fixed $t$ when the realized volatility $Y_t^\eps$ is computed with partition sizes $J(\eps) \sim 1 / \eps$.
+This also implies that for the partition size $J(\eps) \sim 1 / \eps$, the lagged covariances of realized volatilities should converge to true lagged covariances at $L^2$-speeds $\sim \sqrt{\eps}$.
+We would like to point out that these results are obtained for finite $\eps \ge 0.01$.
+It is extremely time-consuming to extend these results for smaller values of $\eps$ and it is possible that the asymptotic behavior of $L^q$ errors might change for $\eps \ll 0.01$.
+Surprisingly, this sub-sampling scheme with $J \sim 1/\eps$ gives much fast convergence rate for the $L^4$ norm compared to our analytical estimates.
+As discussed above, it is possible that for extremely small values of $\eps$ numerical simulations would become consistent with our analysis and yield the convergence rate of $\eps^{1/4}$.
+Improved convergence speed might be related to the ratio of constants in our analytical estimated for the $L^q$ speed of convergence for the moment estimates However, for such small values of $\eps$ numerical computations becomes extremely costly.
+For practical values of $\eps$ considered here we obtain estimated convergence rate of $\eps^{1/2}$.

-We have performed additional simulations with $\Rho=0.3$ and $\Rho=0.7$, where $\Rho$ is the correlation between the two noises driving the joint Heston SDEs.
-Our numerical results with $\Rho > 0$ are almost identical to those for $\Rho=0$, as indicated by the log-log plots in Figures \ref{fig3a} and \ref{fig3b}.

-This is consistent with our proof of Theorem \ref{Lq converge}, which explores the autonomous Heston SDE \eqref{HesEq2} driving the true volatility $V_t$, without ever using the Heston SDE \eqref{HesEq1} for the rate of return process.
+We also performed numerical simulations with $\rho=0.3$ and $\rho=0.7$ (not displayed here for brevity), where $\rho$ is the correlation between the two Brownian Motions $B_t$ and $Z_t$ driving the joint Heston SDEs.
+Our numerical results with $\rho > 0$ are almost identical to those for $\rho=0$.
+This is consistent with our proof of Theorem \ref{Heston converge}, which explores the autonomous Heston SDE \eqref{HesEq2} driving the true volatility $V_t$, without ever using the Heston SDE \eqref{HesEq1} for the rate of return process.
 Another key ingredient of our proof is the study of conditional expectations $\bE(Y | X)$ when $X$ and $Y$ are polynomial functions of a finite number of $V_t$ values.
 Again this analysis does not use the Heston SDE \eqref{HesEq1}.
-Constants introduced in Theorem \ref{Lq converge} may depend on $\Rho$, but our numerical simulations indicate that this dependence is fairly weak.
+Constants introduced in Theorem \ref{Heston converge} may depend on $\rho$, but our numerical simulations indicate that this dependence is fairly weak.